milandobrota/milandobrota.github.io/_posts/2016-01-13-one-thing-at-a-time.md

 ---
 Making lasting changes in your life is easier when you focus on changing one thing at a time.

 If you're an optimist like me, setting goals and making changes is often very exciting - it's a exhilarating opportunity to make things better.
 This enthusiasm fuels my motivation and gives me energy.
-However, I noticed that if don't approach this decision with mindfulness, this insatiable drive will take over and make me bite more than I can chew.
+However, I noticed that if don't approach this decision with mindfulness, this insatiable drive will take over and trick me into biting more than I can chew.

 Much like physical exercise requires gradual increase in weights, or the running distance, increasing self-control and responsibility works best when done in a controlled manner.